xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 A few minutes after deploying your changes (App Insights batches up log messages) you can see the logs.
 Go the App Insights resource and then navigate to `Logs`.
 The query `traces` should show up all the logging you added in the previous part.
-All requests to your Flask application should also be getting recorded.
+See the "Stretch: Monitoring load" for how to to integrate with Flask and start logging all incoming requests.
 You can also search it with queries like:

 ```text